awkhan3/TensorTrain-Greedy-Cross/README.md

 # TensorTrain-Greedy-Cross
 Python implementation of Algorithm 2 in [Quasioptimality of maximum-volume cross interpolation of tensors](https://www.sciencedirect.com/science/article/pii/S0024379514003711).
-The code itself is inspired by the Matlab [implementation](https://github.com/oseledets/TT-Toolbox/blob/master/cross/greedy2_cross.m).
+The code only depends on Numpy, and this code can be used in your project simply by dropping the greedy_cross.py file into your project directory.
+The code itself is inspired by the [Matlab implementation](https://github.com/oseledets/TT-Toolbox/blob/master/cross/greedy2_cross.m).